exakat/exakat/docs/Cases.rst

 :ref:`identical-conditions`, in wp-admin/theme-editor.php:247.

 The condition checks first if $has_templates or $theme->parent(), and one of the two is sufficient to be valid.
 Then, it checks again that $theme->parent() is activated with &&.
-This condition may be reduced to simply calling $theme->parent(), as $has_template is unused here.
+This condition may be reduced by calling $theme->parent(), as $has_template is unused here.

 .. code-block:: php